bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 If `fopen` succeeds, then the constructor succeeds and the instance has a `f_` that is not null. `f_` can be used in other `file` class methods without the need to test for null, including in the destructor.
-This behaviour explains the complicated RAII name (Resource Aquisition Is Initialization): when the resource is aquired, the object is fully initialized.
+This behaviour explains the complicated RAII name (Resource Acquisition Is Initialization): when the resource is acquired, the object is fully initialized.

 If `fopen` fails, the constructor throws: the object is not constructed, the user can't call methods and the destructor is not called.